How to Arrive at a Proper Understanding of

 Account All Possible Aspects and Objections

-The present global crisis which has come into the forefront of the worldwide public attention under the ‘trademark’ of corona pandemic can be at any rate compared with the crisis of the first world war that was witnessed by Steiner himself and about which he said: “Times are grave: therefore only grave and earnest views of the world and of life can serve in these times.
+The global crisis which has come into the forefront of the worldwide public attention from January 2020 to May 2023 under the ‘trademark’ of corona pandemic can be at any rate compared with the crisis of the First World War that was witnessed by Steiner himself and about which he said: “Times are grave: therefore only grave and earnest views of the world and of life can serve in these times.
 So it is important to sense something of a feeling that I have often described as essential: above all not to judge rashly but, instead, to look at things side by side and wait for them to speak.
 In the course of time they will say a good many things to us.
 To acquaint oneself with as many aspects as possible is the best preparation for penetrating thoroughly into the difficult and complicated conditions of life today.”
 [1]

-Of course, this doesn’t mean that we need to agree with all claims which are presented in the diverse explanations of the social and medical aspects of the present crisis.
-Due to our life experiences and the level of knowledge of each topic we can in specific cases feel if particular claims are true or not.
+Of course, this doesn’t mean that we need to agree with all claims which were and still are presented in the diverse explanations of the social and medical aspects of the ‘corona pandemic’.
+Due to our life experiences and the level of knowledge of each topic we can in specific cases feel if particular claims are true or not – or just partially true.
 However, this is not sufficient.
 What is important is that we understand why they are true or false!

 We can develop such capacity if we “listen with an open mind to all objections that are presented.
 We can do so calmly” and persistently, for we “feel obliged to acquire knowledge even if this is arduous, to make it our own – to concern ourselves with epistemology and logic.”
 For this purpose “we must acknowledge the need, in anthroposophic accounts specifically, to reconcile concepts drawn from the world of spirit with philosophical (scientific) concepts – that is, to enable our terms and concepts to relate everywhere to those gained from the outer sense world” [2] by means of science.